Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 determining the molecular surface (only applicable when molsurf is set to 1).
 Default is 1.4.

 `msoffset` Offset to apply to the individual atomic radii in the system when calculating the molsurf surface.
-See

-the description of the molsurf action command in cpptraj.
+See the description of the molsurf action command in [cpptraj](https://ambermd.org/doc12/Amber20.pdf#chapter.32).
 Default is 0.

 **&pb namelist variables**

-`inp` Nonpolar optimization method (Default = 2).
+`inp` Option to select different methods to compute non-polar solvation free energy (Default = 2). <br>
+0: No non-polar solvation free energy is computed <br>
+1: The total non-polar solvation free energy is modeled as a single term linearly proportional to the solvent accessible surface area, as in the PARSE parameter set, that is, if INP = 1, USE_SAV must be equal to 0. <br>
+2: The total non-polar solvation free energy is modeled as two terms: the cavity term and the dispersion term.
+The dispersion term is computed with a surface-based integration method closely related to the PCM solvent for quantum chemical programs.
+Under this framework, the cavity term is still computed as a term linearly proportional to the molecular solvent-accessible-surface area (SASA) or the molecular volume enclosed by SASA. <br>

 `cavity_offset` Offset value used to correct non-polar free energy contribution (Default = -0.5692) This is not used for APBS.

 `cavity_surften` Surface tension.
 (Default = 0.0378 kcal/mol Angstrom 2 ).
-Unit conversion to kJ done automati-
+Unit conversion to kJ done automatically for
-cally for APBS.
+APBS.

 `exdi` External dielectric constant (Default = 80.0).